Poorsaie/Image-editor-in-Python/README.md

 # Image-editor-in-Python
 Simple Image editor implemented with and without gui.
-Just a simple editor to test image proccessing skills.
+Just a simple editor to test image processing skills.

 # Modes
 1. GUI : A simple GUI to choose and edit your image and see changes after save.